Life As a Plasterer or Stucco Mason

 - Rough the undercoat surface with a scratcher so the finish coat will adhere.

-When polled, Plasterers and Stucco Masons say the following skills are most frequently used in their jobs:
+Plasterers and Stucco Masons state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.